Pre-Law Advising Within the University

 C. Bernard McCrary: Senior Student Development Specialist.
 Adviser for GSU Pre-Law Division of National Black Law Student Association.
 Webpage.

 Tamra Ortgies-Young.
-Assistant Professor of Political Science.
+Assistant Professor of Political Science (History and Political Science.
 Email: firstname.lastname@example.org

 Barbara Robertson.
-Lecturer (Business and Social Science).
+Instructor of Political Science (History and Political Science).
 Email: email@example.com

 Adam Stone.
-Associate Professor of Political Science.
-Email: email@example.com
+Associate Professor of Political Science and Associate Department Chair.
+Email: firstname.lastname@example.org

 George Vargis.
-Associate Professor and Chair (Business and Social Science).
-Email: firstname.lastname@example.org
+Associate Professor and Chair (History and Political Science).
+Email: email@example.com

 Robert Howard.
 Professor.
 Webpage.